 16. Rosherville Reserve

 Nicely located just behind Chinamans Beach, Rosherville Reserve is a large but quiet park in Mosman, perfect for a picnic or a barbecue.
 While Balmoral Beach attracts big crowds each day in summer, next door neighbour Chinamans Beach is a very welcoming quiet alternative.

 With lots of large trees spread across the park, there is enough shade to be found in Rosherville Reserve.
 It also boasts a small playground and modern shower and toilet facilities.

 Hopefully this list has given you some great ideas for picnic spots in Sydney.
-Of course, this list is not exhaustive, as there are many more great locations in Sydney to go for a home-made bite outside in the fresh air.
+Of course, this list is not exhaustive, as there are many more great locations in and around Sydney to go for a home-made bite outside in the fresh air.